dineshbhagat/mac-configurations/README.md

 If you need different color schemes then you can [ref](https://github.com/sindresorhus/iterm2-snazzy)

 - Download the colorscheme file
 - double click on it, iterm2 will import it.
+- iterm2 configurations are stored at `/Users/$USER/.config/iterm2`, if you want to safegaurd your accidental config changes then you can use git(git init, git commit) to track all the changes.

 ------